macosgrove/toy-robot/README.md

 - OBSTACLE x,y - place an obstacle (coffee cup, vase of flowers) at a location on the table

 The Rake task could be extended to take parameters, eg verbose mode, reporting mode, table size, an input file.

+### Patterns and Principles

+The following patterns and principles have been used in this application:

+- Test driven development
+- Single responsibility principle
+- Dependency injection
+- Builder pattern (Factory class)
+- Chain of Responsibility pattern (Interpreter class)

+and I'm sure there are others.